redsift/d3-rs-schedule/README.md

 `style`|*String* Custom CSS to inject into chart|N `indexFormat`|*String, Function* Change the time presentation on the axis.
 If string, utilises [d3-time-format](https://github.com/d3/d3-time-format#locale_format).
 If a function, must be a comptabile formatter.
 Default `%Hh`
 `language`|*String* Change the language of affecting time formats.
+`timezone`|*String* Set the timezone for display e.g. `Asia/Colombo`
-`tickInterval`|*Array* Interval of the ticks, typically an [interval and a specifier](https://github.com/d3/d3-axis#axis_ticks) e.g. `d3.timeMinute.every(15)`
+`prefixDurationFormat`|*String* Prefix the event text with start and end time `tickInterval`|*Array* Interval of the ticks, typically an [interval and a specifier](https://github.com/d3/d3-axis#axis_ticks) e.g. `d3.timeMinute.every(15)`
 `eventWidth`|*Integer* Width to use for the event rects

+### Know isues

+Timezones that differ from UTC with 30 or 45 min offsets do not present the correct boundaries.